yhmtsai/KeepZotero/README.md

 4. choose the xpi file

 # Changes from Zotero 6 to Zotero 7
-This plugin does not change the behavior of close button anymore.
-This plugin can remap the common exit key (`Ctrl/Command + W`, `Ctrl+ Q`, `Alt + F4`) to just minimize Zotero
+- This plugin can remap the common exit key (`Ctrl/Command + W`, `Ctrl+ Q`, `Alt + F4`) to just minimize Zotero.
+- This new plugin (v0.2.0) can change the close button behavior to minmize the accident of closing Zotero.

 # Usage
 There are some options to decide KeepZotero's behavior When Zotero is minimized, close from taskbar terminates Zotero.
+1. (Default: Yes) Change the close button of the title bar to minimize the window.
-1. (Default: Yes) Give a confirmation dialog when closing Zotero.
+2. (Default: Yes) Give a confirmation dialog when closing Zotero.
 If it is selected, user need to confirm exit to close Zotero.
 If Alt + F4 still performs `close`, it will not trigger the confirmation dialog.
 (Unstable, especially MacOS)
-2. (Default: yes) Make shortcut Ctrl/Command + W to be minimization Note. this shortcut still works on pdf reader or other place out of the main panel.
+3. (Default: yes) Make shortcut Ctrl/Command + W to be minimization Note. this shortcut still works on pdf reader or other place out of the main panel.
 The followings only have effect on Windows or Linux:
-3. (Default: yes) Make shortcut Alt + F4 to be minimization
+4. (Default: yes) Make shortcut Alt + F4 to be minimization
-4. (Default: yes) Make shortcut Ctrl + Q to be minimization Note.
+5. (Default: yes) Make shortcut Ctrl + Q to be minimization Note.
 MacOS Command + Q always closes entire Zotero.

 # Different keyboard layout
 If the current shortcut is not your usual shortcut (not the personal shortcut) to close the panel, please create an issue with the shortcut.